estuary/flow/site/docs/architecture/scaling.md

 # Task processing

 The Flow runtime uses a stateful _consumer framework,_ which divides tasks across shards to manage resources.
 This allows it to scale from a single process all the way to large distributed deployments that can handle massive amounts of data.
-You can start small and scale up gradually, without complicated migrations.&#x20;
+You can start small and scale up gradually, without complicated migrations.

 ### Processing with shards